CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 ## Summary

-We have now seen how to construct a working workflow from its elemental components: workflows, templates, and resources.
+We have now seen how to construct a working workflow from its elemental components: workflows and resources.

 Additionally, we submitted a workflow to Quantum Engine and got its result in JSON format.
 This hopefully introduced some of the key concepts and mechanics in using Orquestra Quantum Engine.